wp-plugins/pierres-wordspew/readme.txt

 == Changelog ==

+= 5.2 =
+* Added the possibility to totally deactivate the spam filters

 = 5.1 =
 * Use of `version_compare` cleaner thant `round($wp_version)`
 * correction of a little bug in `wordspew-rss.php` where the variable `$theuser_nickname` was not correctly set.